Vast, Detailed, and Flexible: The New Falcon FMS

 With such an expansion of possibilities also comes the need for more detailed oversight.
 It’s not enough to know something’s gone wrong somewhere, you need to know what and exactly where.
 That’s where the second main upgrade of the new FMS comes into play.

-The new unit comes with an embedded firmware mapping feature that allows you to drill down to specific monitoring points by means of an easy-to-use graphic on the master monitor.
+The new unit comes with an embedded firmware mapping feature that allows you to drill down to specific monitoring points by means of an easy-to-use graphic on the main monitor.

 This can be geographic, pictographic, hieroglyphic, whatever you like.
 You can use the provided icons or upload your own image.
 However you set it up, when an alarm sounds, you can quickly zoom into which sensor is alerting in which location.